Who Wins the Social Media Reach Super Bowl?

 Coming in fifth on the team is Travis Kelce.
 The tight end has accumulated a social media reach of 2.1M total followers.
 As a result, his likeness has resulted in paid sponsorships.
 As can be seen below, Kelce has posted sponsored content for brands such as T-Mobile.

 In conclusion, the Tampa Bay Buccaneers win the social media reach Super Bowl by a score of 34.6M in comparison to the Kansas City Chiefs’ 24.8M.
-If you’re interested in learning more about social media reach, influencer marketing strategy, and more from industry experts, reach out to us today!
+If you’re interested in learning more about social media reach, influencer marketing strategy, and more from industry experts, visit Captiv8.io for more info!